Contents

 Find on Maps

-The Tower of London is located on the northern bank of the River Thames, near the eastern edge of the City of London.
+The Tower of London is located on the northern bank of the River Thames, near the eastern edge of the city of London.

 Closest landmark: Tower Bridge (0.3 km)

-Things to do at Tower of London
+Things to do at the Tower of London

 Each section of the Tower of London offers unique insights into the history and culture of England.